 Fuzzing is an automated software testing method that repeatedly activates a contract, using a variety of invalid, malformed, or unexpected inputs, to reveal defects and potential security vulnerabilities.

-Fuzzing can take days or even weeks: it is better to be patient than to stop it prematurely.
+Effective Fuzzing can take days or even weeks: it is better to be patient than to stop it prematurely.
 Fuzzing relies on a Corpus - A set of inputs for a fuzzing target.
 It is important to maintain the Corpus to maximise code coverage, and helpful to prune unnecessary or duplicate inputs for efficiency.
-Many tools and input mutation methods can help to build the Corpus for fuzzing.
+Many tools and input mutation methods can help to build the Corpus for Fuzzing.
 Good practice is to build on and leverage community resources where possible, always checking licensing restrictions.
-Another important part of fuzzing is the set of specification rules that is checked throughout the fuzzing processes.
-While Corpus is the set of inputs for fuzzing targets, the specification rules are business logic checks created specifically for fuzzing and are evaluated for each fuzzing input.
-For a meaningful and efficient fuzzing campaign, it is not enough to send a large amount of random input to the contracts.
-This additional set of rules around the contracts should be present, so it gets triggered if fuzzing finds an edge case.
-The process shouldn't rely on the checks and reverts already within the contracts and the compiler.
-As shown above, fuzzing rules and properties can be complex and may depend on specific contracts, functions, variables, their values before and/or after execution, and potentially many other things depending on the fuzzing technology and specification language of choice.
+Another important part of Fuzzing is the set of specification rules that is checked throughout the processes.
+While Corpus is the set of inputs for Fuzzing targets, the specification rules are business logic checks created specifically and evaluated for each Fuzzing input.
+This additional set of rules important as it gets triggered if Fuzzing finds an edge case.
+That way the process doesn't just rely on the checks and reverts already within the contracts and the compiler.
+Fuzzing rules and properties can be complex and depend on specific contracts, functions, variables, their values before and/or after execution, and potentially many other things.
 If any vulnerabilities are discovered in the Solidity compiler version by Fuzzing please disclose them responsibly.

 Multisignature requirements for privileged actions SHOULD have a sufficient number of signers, and NOT require "1 of N" nor all signatures.